 - Teaching & Knowledge dissemination: Disseminating the knowledge to students and the wider public is highly important.
 Hence, the lecturers must have the possibility to conceptualize classes and to teach at their host university, linked to their research project.
 However, it is important that the lecturers are not obligated to teach at the host university.

-Interested applicants need to submit the following documents.
+For the first stage, interested applicants need to submit the following documents.
 Incomplete submissions will not be considered.
-All submitted documents must be in English.
-The necessary documents must be compiled in one PDF-document in the following order:
+All submitted documents must be in English and compiled in one PDF-document (max.
+8 MB) in the following order:

 - Filled-out application form (Download following this Link)